Search samples

 void

-Only can be updated as a saved search created by the same user user who's executing the method.
+Only a saved search created by the same user who is executing the method can be updated.

 Example: